liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 - Less/no female
 - Playable on iPhone X

-In case LifeWonders is not convinced that this statistics is not representing those who actually spend money in game, let me create another chart with only Live A Hero Players that spent money in-game
+In case LifeWonders is not convinced that this statistics is not representing those who actually spend money in game, let me create another chart with **only Live A Hero Players that spent money in-game**.

 {% include figure-image.html path="/assets/img/survey-2024/buy-out-spending.jpg"
   title="Do Live A Hero Players Support Buy-out Game? (those who spent money in Live A Hero)" %}

+It is clear that LifeWonders will still get real money if they release buy-out games.
+Very few of these customers won't try buy-out games.

 ### R-18 games